abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/k3s-hetzner.md

 ### Example

-For demonstration purposes of cluster abilities, there is [an example](https://github.com/abogoyavlensky/k3s-provision/blob/master/examples/nginx.yaml) Nginx service with dynamically attached volume.
+For demonstration purposes of cluster abilities, there is [an example](https://github.com/abogoyavlensky/k3s-provision/blob/master/examples/nginx.yaml) Nginx service with dynamically attached volume and automated TLS.
 But before deploying the service let's install Traefik middleware for redirecting http requests to https:

 ```shell